TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- String split and rsplit fixed
+- Export all imports
 - Added: any, all, assert
 - Readme adapted
 - Workaround for console.log.apply removed